Marriott Says Up To 500 Million Customers' Data Stolen In Breach

 Marriott has set up a special website and call center to provide information on the incident.
 The U.S. call center number is (877) 273-9481.

-Marriott's stock was down more than 5 percent in early trading Friday morning.
+Marriott's stock was down about 5 percent in early trading Friday morning.

 The data breach is one of the largest in history.
 It's not as massive as the 2013 hack of Yahoo, which hit 3 billion users, and exposed data including names, email addresses, phone numbers, birthdates and passwords.
 But the Marriott breach includes sensitive data such as passport numbers, mailing addresses and credit card information.